rushilg13/ANN-Image-Classifier-using-Keras/README.md

-# CNN-Image-Classifier-using-Keras
+# ANN-Image-Classifier-using-Keras
-CNN Image Classifier using Keras on Fashion_mnist dataset
+ANN Image Classifier using Keras on Fashion_mnist dataset